zaufi/zaufi.github.com/_posts/2013-08-02-portage-diet.md

   >>$out
    {% endhighlight %}

-And here is my _skeleton_ file w/ categories and profiles/architectures I not intended to use:
+And here is my _skeleton_ file w/ categories and profiles/architectures I'm not intended to use:

     #
     # Remove some categories I unlikely will use